On a functional contraction method: The Zolotarev metric

 We now head over to the case of c\`{a}dl\`{a}g functions.
-We only discuss the approach in the proof of Theorem \ref{thm:zet}.
-Following exactly the same arguments as in the continuous case and using the additional statements of Lemma \ref{lem:diff} and Lemma \ref{ana1}, it is easy to see that we also obtain \eqref{ggnn} if the balls $B_{\gamma_i}(x_i)$ are defined with the uniform metric in $\Do$.
-Remember that we still have $x_i \in \Co$.
-Note, that it is at the core of Skorokhod's representation theorem, see \cite[Theorem 6.7]{Billingsley1999} that, if $X$ is continuous and \eqref{ggnn} is satisfied, we can construct versions of $(X_n)$ and $X$ on a common probability space with $\| X_n -X\|_\infty \rightarrow 0$ almost surely.
-This implies $d_{sk}(X_n,X) \rightarrow 0$ almost surely, hence the assertion. \\ \\
+We only discuss the approach in the proof of Theorem~\ref{teozet}.
+Following exactly the same arguments as in the continuous case and using the additional statements of Lemmas~\ref{lemdiff}~and~\ref{ana1}(a), it is easy to see that we also obtain~(\ref{ggnn}) if the balls $B_{\gamma_i}(x_i)$ are defined with the uniform metric in $\mathcal{D}[0,1]$.
+Remember that we still have $x_i \in\mathcal{C}[0,1]$.
+Thus, Lemma \ref{lemhelp} yields the assertion.

+The proof of Theorem~\ref{teosup} is close to the one of Lemma 5.3 in \cite{DrJaNe08}.
+The $L_p$ approximation of the supremum norm complicates the argument slightly.
+We only give all details in the continuous case.